melkortf/tf2-servers/README.md

 - `-ip`, `-port`, `+clientport`, `-steamport` and `+tv_port` options,
 - `+sv_setsteamaccount` env variable.

 These are part of image internal scripts and cannot be overridden by other means than the environment variables.
-Other values, however, can be easily configured however desired.
+Other values, on the other hand, can be easily configured however desired.
 The default command line for the `tf2-base` image is

 ```
 +sv_pure 1 +map cp_badlands +maxplayers 24